Meet 3 excellent mixologists from hotel cocktail bars in Asia

 His favorite ingredients are tropical fruits.
 Mixing with honey is also one of his favorite combinations with passion fruit.
 Besides, they go very well with Asian herbs like ginger and coriander.

 For him, there is no limit to the mixologist’s profession.
 “We are alchemists in the millennium era,” he tells Lifestyle Asia.
 Creating the perfect cocktail only needs the harmony of the ingredients.
 His favorite and personal cocktail is the “Shanghai, The City “Upon the Sea” ‘.
 Made from flowers and rubs, white rum, lychee liqueur, butterfly flower, and lemon juice.
 All mixed with ice.

 The highest bar in the world, Ozone, is at the Ritz-Carlton Hong Kong.
 Behind the bar, Oscar Mena, born in Mexico, has been bringing his passion here every day since he arrived here last summer in 2018.
 Previously, he worked in London at Ronnie Scott’s Jazz Club, Sushi Samba London, Scarfes Bar in Rosewood London and COYA Mayfair.

-Her favourite ingredient is herbs.
+Her favorite ingredient is herbs.
 For him these add a significant touch to any drink, or dish.
 As simple as a tasty taste or a fragrance.

-At The Bar, Rie Hidaka is the only female mixologist on the team.
-She likes to offer whisky and gin-based cocktails that make tea infusions.
+At The Bar, Rie Hidaka likes to offer whisky and gin-based cocktails that make tea infusions.
 She usually makes tea bitters and tea syrups to achieve this.